What does “kansha” mean in Japanese?

 - wa – は : a binding particle working as a case marker or topic marker.
 In the example, this works after “boku tachi” to make the subject in the sentence.

-- no – の : a case particle used to join two nouns.
+- no – の : a case particle joining two nouns.
 Normally, the first one can work as a modifier to describe the second.
-In the example, this is used to join “kansha” and “kimochi”.
+In the example, this works to join “kansha” and “kimochi”.
 The formed phrase literally means a ‘feeling of gratitude’ in Japanese.
 Word orders in Japanese and English are different, but the role of this case particle is similar to that of the English preposition, “of”.

-- de – で : a case particle used to say with what a certain situation or state is made.
-In the example, this is used after “kansha no kimochi” to say with what “boku tachi” is full.
+- de – で : a case particle used to say what means is used to reach a particular situation or state.
+In the example, this is used after “kansha no kimochi” to indicate with what the speakers are full.

 - ippai – いっぱい : an adverb meaning ‘full’, ‘much’, ‘many’, or such in Japanese.